-The health of the digestive system, or gut health, is the foundation of our ability to properly digest and assimilate food, manage stress and sleep well.
+The health of your digestive system, or gut health, is the foundation of your ability to properly digest and assimilate food, manage stress and sleep well.

 When the sympathetic nervous system, or our 'fight or flight' response, is active, the parasympathetic nervous system is impeded and therefore both our sleep and digestion are impacted.

-We know from experience that our thought process, especially when we're under stress, affects our ability to digest food, but this relationship goes both ways.
+You probably know from experience that your thought process, especially when you’re under stress, affects your ability to digest food, but this relationship goes both ways.

-In other words, what we eat also impacts our ability to think -- and sleep.
+In other words, what you eat also impacts your ability to think—and sleep.